BizFinBench.v2: Towards Reliable LLMs in Finance via Real-User Data and Offline/Online Bilingual Evaluation: Experiment Setting

 \subsection{Evaluated Methods}

 All questions in BizFinBench.v2 are verifiable open-ended questions.
-Except for the Portfolio Asset Allocation task, all other tasks utilize Accuracy as the primary metric.
-We provide additional clarifications here: (1) For the User Sentiment Analysis and Stock Price Prediction tasks, we draw upon the concept of conformal prediction algorithms~\cite{shafer2008tutorial} used in machine learning.
-Models are required to construct prediction intervals based on preset business tolerance levels; a prediction is judged valid by checking whether the standard answer falls within the model-provided interval.
-Relevant results are labeled in the \texttt{interval\_boxed\{\}} format for verification.
-Here, the business tolerance for the sentiment analysis task is set at 10\%, and for the stock price prediction task, it is set at 1\%.
-(2) Metrics for the Portfolio Asset Allocation task primarily consist of practical business indicators such as cumulative return, Sharpe ratio, and maximum drawdown; therefore, the models evaluated for this task (mainly six proprietary commercial models) and their results are independent of other tasks.
-In the experimental results section, we present the average ranking of models across different metrics as the final result.
-Given the variations in input length across different tasks and the constraints of model context windows, the primary evaluation method is standardized as zero-shot.
-For further details regarding experimental settings, please refer to Appendix \ref{supplement_for_eval_method}.
+We provide several supplementary notes here: (1) Regarding SA and SPP tasks, we require the LLM to output a prediction interval based on its predicted value, consistent with the error tolerance of actual business operations.
+Correctness is determined by verifying whether the provided prediction interval contains the ground truth.
+Specifically, the business tolerance for the SA task is set at 10\%, while the tolerance for the SPP task is set at 1\%.
+(2) The evaluation metrics for the PAA task primarily focus on investment indicators such as cumulative return, Sharpe ratio, and maximum drawdown.
+Therefore, the models evaluated for this task (mainly the six currently most powerful proprietary commercial models) and their corresponding experimental results are independent of other tasks.

+Therefore, for tasks using average accuracy as the metric, we evaluate model performance under both zero-shot and Chain-of-thought (CoT) settings.
+For the PAA task, we only provide the final indicators.